clearlinux/tallow/tallow.conf.5.md

 blocked within this period, they are also removed from the watch list.
 Defaults to 3600s.

-`whitelist`=`<ipv4 address>`
+`whitelist`=`<ip address|pattern>`
-Specify an IP address that should never be blocked.
+Specify an IP address or `pattern` that should never be blocked.
 Multiple IP addresses can be included by repeating the `whitelist` option several times.
 By default, only 127.0.0.1 is whitelisted.

+If the last character of the listed ip adress is a `.` or a `:`, then the matching is only performed on the leftmost characters of an IP address against the whitelist entry.
+For instance, if you whitelist `10.` then all IP addresses in the `10/8` subnet mask will match this whitelist entry and never be blocked.

 `ipv6`=`<0|1>`
 Enable of disable ipv6 (ip6tables) support.
 Ipv6 is disabled